 Peltas: You're going to need to push squadrons somehow.
 The Assault Pelta can take an Ordnance upgrade, and you can turn those reds into blacks (a common theme here!) and toss them from downtown.
 The Command Pelta can let you push those squadrons all over the map, wrecking face as you do it.

 Nebulon Bs: 3 red becoming a red and 2 black is greaaaaaaaaat!
 Until you roll like garbage and get literally zero hits on your 1 red dice, 1 red dual turbolaser turret dice, and all 3 of your black dice when you concentrate fire.
 This may or may not have been a true story and may have almost caused me to throw Salvation off the table.
 And yes, Salvation's ability means that the black hit+crit side IS 3 damage total.
 Just... blanks happen, and it sucks.
 Again, you can't force your opponent to take Targeting Beacons, nor can you equip Ordnance Experts/Veteran Gunners on the Salvation, so... good luck?
 Build it cheap and hope?

-Hammerheads: This is all conjecture, but man, that Torpedo Hammerhead sure looks sweet, right?
+Hammerheads: Hammerheads work GREAT with Sato.
 Put Task Force Organa on there and concentrate fire.
 You've got 2

 MC80s: This is a "kinda?" section.
 I've heard of using Star Cruisers with him and switching out 2 of the red dice for blue dice.
 With SW7s that's 6 damage coming in at your ship, no matter what you roll.
 That hurts a LOT of small ships, especially if you have XI-7s on there too.
 You can also use him to manipulate a H1MC80 and get you Leading Shots dice even if your opponent is only at long range from you.
 I haven't tried them, but they are certainly fun tricks you can try out.